 Had a housewarming.

 Got a phone call at an odd hour from a drunk, stoned or otherwise high friend, or been asked to assist said friend in any way.
-I did once help a blind drunk acquaintance take her high heels off and tuck her into bed, but that's a long story and one best not told to protect the innocent.
+I did once help a drunk acquaintance take her high heels off and tuck her into bed, but that's a long story and one best not told to protect the innocent.